CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Introduction

-Causal Discovery (CD)/ causal structure learning is the process of developing a causal graph from observational data \citep{spirtes2000causation}.
-Over the years, substantial methods have been developed to estimate the underlying causal mechanism from time-series data.
-However, most of these approaches lack performance when the time-series data is non-stationary and autocorrelated (i.e. past influences the present, and future) \citep{lawton2001time}.
-The presence of these components makes causal structure learning from time-series data a challenging task.
+Over the years, substantial methods have been developed to estimate the underlying causal graph from observational time-series data \citep{hasan2023survey}.
+The analysis of time series data has become increasingly important in various fields including healthcare, and understanding the causal relationships between variables can provide valuable insights into the dynamics of complex systems.
+Often, we may encounter multivariate time series data which is non-stationary and autocorrelated (i.e. past influences the present, and future) \citep{lawton2001time}.
+However, most of the existing temporal CD approaches perform poorly when the time-series data are both non-stationary and autocorrelated.
+The presence of these components makes causal structure discovery from time-series data a challenging task.
 Especially, it is more challenging in a multivariate distribution where two or more variables are time-dependent, and both autocorrelation and lagged causal relationships exist \citep{hannan1967estimation}.
-Moreover, the seasonal and cyclical nature of variables has a time influence that can change their distributions.
-This time influence is known as \textit{changing modules} and can be represented using a proxy/surrogate variable $C$ to represent the hidden factors that cause the distribution shift of the variables \citep{zhang2017causal}.
+Moreover, the seasonal and cyclical nature of variables has a time influence that can cause a change in their distributions.
+This time influence is known as \textit{changing modules} and can be represented using a \textit{surrogate} variable $C$ to represent the hidden factors that cause the distribution shift of the variables \citep{zhang2017causal}.
 To find causal relationships in autocorrelated data, some approaches use conventional conditional independence (CI) tests between variables that may include the whole past in the conditioning set \citep{spirtes2000causation, colombo2014order}.
-This increases the number of conditional variables significantly.
+This might result in significantly increasing the number of conditional variables.
 Further, the conditioning set may contain some uncorrelated variables as well \citep{entner2010causal, malinsky2018causal}.
-The inclusion of such variables in the conditioning set increases the dimensionality, lowers the detection power, and yields incorrect results \citep{bellman1966dynamic, runge2019inferring}.
+The inclusion of such variables in the conditioning set increases the dimensionality, lowers the detection power, and also, can yield misleading results \citep{bellman1966dynamic, runge2019inferring}.
+Although the PCMCI+ \citep{runge2020discovering} method tries to address the problem of high dimensionality by optimizing the conditioning set while conducting CI tests, it does not consider time dependency among the variables that can result in false causal edges. \cite{huang2020causal} proposed an approach called "extended CD-NOD" to identify time dependency.
+But, it uses a conventional PC algorithm \citep{spirtes2000causation} initially developed for non-temporal data to identify the temporal causal structure.
+As a result, it inherits the limitations of the PC algorithm when applied to time series data.
+Specifically, when applied to high-dimensional temporal datasets, the PC algorithm has two main limitations.
+Firstly, its runtime is exponential in relation to the number of variables, rendering it inefficient for high-dimensional settings.
+Secondly, its results are dependent on the order of variables in the input dataset, meaning that changing the order of variables may alter the results \citep{le2016fast}.
+For these reasons, the identified causal structure using extended CD-NOD is order-dependent, suffers from high dimensionality, and is unable to handle autocorrelation.